 Works are well underway at one of our main build sites: an extension of a farmhouse located in the Kent Downs Area of Outstanding Natural Beauty.
 Our holistic approach allowed us to re-design key areas and improve the overall appearance of the house in accordance with its rural setting within the Kent countryside.
 The property,

-Planning permission was granted for The Pond House in Pluckley, Ashford, Kent.
+Planning permission was granted for a new five bedroom family home in Kent.
 The site benefits from two key interest points: the Orchard to the East and, most importantly, the Pond to the West which becomes the main feature of the layout.
-Since the beginning of the design process it was clear that the presence of
+Since the beginning of the design process it was clear that the presence

 We’ve just finalised the concept for the refurbishment of an existing private pool complex!
 Set in a retreated area of the picturesque countryside of Surrey.
 Our proposal encloses the external pool with an eco-friendly structure which blends in with the surroundings, capturing the natural environment and lifting the inside-outside barrier by establishing a panoramic view

 Planning permission was granted for the Homestead Farm, Hougham, Dover.
 The clients’ main intention was to develop their farming business to sell their organic, pasture-fed beef direct to the public, via the Internet.
 For this, they needed a new building designed to meet food hygiene regulations where they could repackage the meat that comes already

 We have just completed two new photo shoots on the renovation of this Stone Cottage and this contemporary living space in Tenterden

 Matthew Kettle/Ecospace launches Autospace “Some cars create a new benchmark in design.
 We believe their setting should too.”
 We appreciate great design in all its forms.
 That’s why we created AutoSpace™ – a building that takes the concept of the garage, and transforms it into a showroom.
 Ambient lighting, floor-to-ceiling glazing or even modular storage